Harold Lloyd: Silent shorts and features

 Lloyd worked with Thomas Edison's motion picture company, and his first role was a small part as a Yaqui Indian in the production of The Old Monk's Tale.
-At the age of 20, Lloyd moved to Los Angeles, and took juvenile roles in several Keystone Film Company comedies.
+At the age of 20, Lloyd moved to Los Angeles and took juvenile roles in several Keystone Film Company comedies.

 He tried to find work at the Universal studio, but "the gatekeeper was a crabby old soul who let me understand that it would be a great pleasure to keep me out", as Lloyd recalled in his 1928 memoir.
 He solved his problem with the ingenuity of his later screen character: "The next morning I brought a makeup box.
 At noon I dodged behind a billboard, made up, mingled with the [extras] and returned with them through the gate without challenge."

 Lloyd soon became friendly with aspiring filmmaker Hal Roach.
 Lloyd began collaborating with Roach, who had formed his own studio in 1913.
 Roach and Lloyd created "Lonesome Luke", a comic character inspired by the success of Charlie Chaplin.
 Luke was a comic grotesque with loud clothes and a false moustache, similar to many early screen comics, but the young Lloyd gave the character great energy and enthusiasm.
 His antics won a popular following, and his one-reel, 10-minute comedies were soon expanded to two-reel, 20-minute comedies.
 Hal Roach hired Bebe Daniels to support Lloyd in 1914; Lloyd and Daniels became involved romantically and were known as "The Boy" and "The Girl".

 By late 1917, Lloyd had tired of Lonesome Luke and wanted to develop his screen presence beyond an imitation of his contemporaries.
 He envisioned an entirely new character, not a costumed clown but an everyday young man in street clothes who faced comic situations with resourcefulness.
 To make the look of the new character distinctive, he adopted a pair of lensless, horn-rimmed glasses.

-Lloyd thought that Roach's distributor, Pathé, would resist the new character because the Lonesome Luke films were proven moneymakers, and the company didn't want to lose that revenue.
+Lloyd thought that Pathé, Roach's distributor, would resist the new character because the Lonesome Luke films were proven moneymakers, and the company didn't want to lose that revenue.
 "Privately I believed that Pathé would conclude to hire another comedian and carry on with Lonesome Luke", wrote Lloyd.
 "Roach, however, argued my case better than I could have done."
-Lloyd agreed to a compromise: he would continue to make Lonesome Luke two-reelers, but he would introduce his new "Glass" character in less expensive one-reel shorts.
+Lloyd agreed to a compromise: He would continue to make Lonesome Luke two-reelers, but he would introduce his new "Glass" character in less expensive one-reel shorts.
 As the new character caught on, Lonesome Luke was phased out.